 - 1.1.
 Dimensions.
-The field shall be 55-65 yards in length and 35-45 yards in width. - 1.2.
+The field shall be 70-80 yards in length and 45-55 yards in width. - 1.2.
 Markings.
 The field shall be marked as follows (see Figure 1). - a.
 Distinctive lines not more than five (5) inches wide. - b.
 A halfway line and center mark as defined in the Laws of the Game. - c.
 A center circle with an eight (8) yard radius from the center mark. - d.
-A goal area marked by two lines perpendicular to the goal line, four (4) yards from the center of the goal (8 yards wide) and four (4) yards into the field of play, connected by a line parallel to the goal line. - e.
-A penalty area marked by two lines perpendicular to the goal line, twelve (12) yards from the center of the goal (24 yards wide) and twelve (12) yards into the field of play, connected by a line parallel to the goal line. - f.
+A goal area marked by two lines perpendicular to the goal line, eight (8) yards from the center of the goal (16 yards wide) and five (5) yards into the field of play, connected by a line parallel to the goal line. - e.
+A penalty area marked by two lines perpendicular to the goal line, eighteen (18) yards from the center of the goal (36 yards wide) and fourteen (14) yards into the field of play, connected by a line parallel to the goal line. - f.
 Four (4) corner arcs with a one (1) yard radius.

 Figure 1.
-U.S. Soccer Field Standards and Markings for U10 Play Showing Build Out Lines
+U.S. Soccer Field Standards and Markings for U11 and U12 Play

 - 1.3.
-Goals no larger than 6-1/2 feet high and 18-1/2 feet wide. - a.
+Goals no larger than seven (7) feet high and twenty-one (21) feet wide.
+The U.S. Soccer recommended size is 6-1/2 feet high and 18-1/2 feet wide. - a.
 Goals must be inspected before every game to ensure they are properly secured, anchored, and/or counterweighted. - b.
 No game shall be allowed to start or continue if the goal is or becomes unsafe.

 - c.
 No one shall be allowed to hang on goal frames. - 1.4.
-Build Out Lines.
-Build out lines designate the areas in which opponents cannot enter during certain phases of the game (see Law 12, Law 13, and Law 16). - a.
-The U.S. Soccer recommended location for build out lines is equidistant from the halfway line and the top of each penalty area (see Figure 1). - b.
-Build out lines are not typically part of the permanent markings on the field. - c.
-Any items used to designate build out lines (e.g., cones) must be safe and outside the field of play to not endanger any person or inhibit the duties of any match official (e.g., assistant referees). - 1.5.
 Spectator Areas.
 During the game, spectators must remain at least ten (10) feet away from the field boundary lines (touchlines and goal lines).
 No spectators are permitted directly behind the goals.
 Wherever possible, players, coaches, and team officials should be on one side of the field and spectators on the opposite side (home team chooses side).
 The referee may adjust these restrictions in the best interest of the game, based on weather, heat, sun, shade, field conditions, safety, or other mitigating factors.
-The referee has the authority to ask head coaches to address any issues with spectators (see Law 5).